nickbender/humdrum/README.md

 # Humdrum

 Humdrum is a simple gem for checking whether an email address is from a common public domain (e.g. gmail.com, hotmail.com etc.).
-Current listing includes over 500 international email domains, but if I'm missing any crucial ones please send a pull request

 ## Installation